Tutorial

 Nested model forms with Phoenix LiveView

-This post was updated 01 May - 2020
+This post was updated 27 Mar

 In my last article, I set up a relationship between products and variants.
-But what I didn't go through was to setup a form where you can manage the variants.
+But what I didn’t go through was to set up a form where you can manage the variants.

-The topic for this tutorial is to show you how to setup a nested model form with Phoenix LiveView where you can add and remove fields on the fly.
+The topic for this tutorial is to show you how to set up a nested model form with Phoenix LiveView where you can add and remove fields on the fly.

 RESULT